Meital Dohan

 Meital Dohan (מיטל דוהן) is an Israeli actress and musician.
-As an actress, she began her career on Israeli television, appearing on Dancing with the Stars, Esti HaMekho'eret (Ugly Betty), and in Romeo and Juliet.
+She began her acting career on Israeli television, appearing on Dancing with the Stars, Esti HaMekho'eret (similar to Ugly Betty), and in Romeo and Juliet.
 Her work on US-television began when she appeared as Yael Hoffman on the Showtime series Weeds.
-She went on to have roles in The Sopranos and as Aurora in the Sony Pictures web-comedy Woke Up Dead.
-Dohan has starred in the film Foreclosure and in the thriller Monogamy, which won the Best Narrative Feature at the Tribeca Film Festival.
-Her roles in TV and film have led to two including two Israeli Oscar nominations and an Israeli Tony Award.
+She landed roles in the HBO series The Sopranos and as Aurora in the Sony Pictures web-comedy Woke Up Dead.
+Dohan stars in the films Foreclosure and Monogamy a thriller which won the Best Narrative Feature at the Tribeca Film Festival.
+Her roles in TV and film have led to two including two Ophir Awards and an Israeli Theater Award.

-Dohan became involved in music from 2012 onwards, when she started to work with hip-hop producer, Che Pope.
+Dohan became involved in music in 2012 when she started to work with hip-hop producer Che Pope.
 She and Pope recorded her debut album, I'm in Hate With Love.
 Dohan then received international recognition for her first single "Yummy" and its viral video, which trended at No. 1 on ReverbNation.
 The single "On Ya" with Sean Kingston charted No. 5 on the UK Club Pop Charts and No. 31 on the Billboard Club Chart.
 The tracks were remixed by numerous DJs including R3hab and Sidney Samson.

-Early life
+Early life, family and education

-In 1994 Dohan joined the Israel Defense Forces and served in the I.D.F theater, later studying at Nissan Nativ acting school.
-During her studies, she received scholarships from the America Israel Cultural Foundation.
+In 1994 Dohan joined the Israel Defense Forces and served in the IDF theater, later studying at Nissan Nativ acting school.
+During her studies, she received scholarships from the America Israel Cultural Foundation in 1996 and 1997 and a Cameri Theater Scholarship for Deserving Young Actress in 1999.
 In her first year of studies, she wrote, directed, and acted in an original theatre movement production.
 During the second year of studies, she began working in a variety of television productions and performed in two feature films in her third year.
-Before graduating, Dohan had signed a contract with Israel's Cameri Theater.
+Before graduating, Dohan had signed a contract with Cameri Theater.